squinky/intrinsink-hello-world/README.md

 ## Hello World Template vs App

-There are two versions of the Intrapology software available to download:
+There are two versions of Intrinsink available to download:

-### Intrapology Hello World
+### Intrinsink Hello World

 Intrapology Hello World is a starter template for artists who have limited software development knowledge.
 If you are new to our software, it is best to start with this version.
 For information on how to download the Hello World template, see this section: [Downloading the Starter Template](./docs/02_getting-started-with-the-intrapology-software.md#downloading-the-starter-template).

-### Intrapology App
+### Intrinsink App

-Intrapology App is the core of Intrapology’s software.
-If you want to make customizations that are not possible with the Hello World starter template, then you will need to build on top of the core Intrapology App code.
-Building with Intrapology App requires the ability to program with JavaScript, React, and CSS.
-Intrapology App can be found here: [https://github.com/squinky/intrapology-app](https://github.com/squinky/intrapology-app).
+Intrinsink App is the core of our software.
+If you want to make customizations that are not possible with the Hello World starter template, then you will need to build on top of the core Intrinsink App code.
+Building with Intrinsink App requires the ability to program with JavaScript, React, and CSS.
+Intrinsink App can be found here: [https://github.com/squinky/intrinsink-app](https://github.com/squinky/intrinsink-app).